Azure/draft-classic/docs/ingress.md

 ### I don't manage a domain

-If you don't manage a domain, when you will perform the request, you can use the host header to use ingress the host base routing.
+If you don't manage a domain you can't directly use the domain in your request.
+To fullill the load balancer request to have the Host header provided, you can explicitly provide it:

 ```
 $ curl --header Host:<application domain> <ip address from above>